kavia-common/mind-maze-riddle-challenge-223390-223399/mind_maze_frontend/README.md

 ## Supabase

-This app is pre-wired to use Supabase for auth, database, and storage.
+This app is pre-wired to use Supabase for auth, database, and storage, including gameplay persistence.

 1) Create a `.env` file using `.env.example` as a template and set:
 ```